 Many soul food dishes are high in sodium.
 To make your meal healthier, try to cut back on the amount of salt you use when cooking.
 You can also look for low-sodium versions of ingredients like chicken broth, soy sauce, and spices.

-If you’re eating out, ask that your food be prepared without salt.
+If you’re eating out, ask that your food be prepared with less salt or avoid adding extra salt at the table.
 And, when you’re at home, taste your food before adding salt to it.

 Season With Natural Herbs And Spices

-Garlic salt, cajun seasoning, Mrs. Dash, and other similar seasonings are high in sodium.
+Garlic salt, cajun seasoning, and other similar seasonings are high in sodium.
 To make your meal healthier, try using natural herbs and spices instead.

 Some good options include basil, oregano, black pepper, cumin, ginger, and turmeric.
 You can also use fresh garlic, onion, and lemon juice to add flavor to your food.